rkvaw/rkvaw.github.io/README.md

-well this is just a simple website to look in for the Curated article by  me to foster the untamed piece of flesh
+well this is just a simple website to look in for the Curated article by to foster the creativity